Tax Compliance

 Should you wish to implement a salary sacrifice scheme, you can appoint a third party to run the arrangement.
 You will then be required to sign a master lease agreement for the cars chosen.

 The financial liabilities that arise under this agreement are passed on to the employee via the salary sacrifice agreement.
-Leases are typically 24/36 months and the packages include insurance cover for employees who leave employment, or go on to unpaid leave, so the employer is not financially exposed.
+Leases are typically 24/36 months and the packages include insurance coverage for employees who leave employment, or go on to unpaid leave, so the employer is not financially exposed.

-Employees can often make their initial decision to select a car via an on-line platform and will then be transferred to the third party provider website to confirm their selection.
+Employees can often make their initial decision to select a car via an online platform and will then be transferred to the third-party provider website to confirm their selection.

 How can we help?